ursaMaj0r/python-SimpleWebServer/README.md

 # SimpleWebServer

 SimpleWebServer is a basic HTTP/HTTPS server that supports server side execution.
 It was designed for educational purposes and is vulnerable to many common
 HTTP exploits such as SQL Injection, Shell Injection and Directory Traversal.
 Not for use in production environments.
+Starter SSL certificates are provided for ease of use, but should be replaced!

 ## Usage
 Example 1: HTTP